Cell (processor): Overview

-To achieve the high performance needed for mathematically intensive tasks, such as decoding/encoding MPEG streams, generating or transforming three-dimensional data, or undertaking Fourier analysis of data, the Cell processor marries the SPEs and the PPE via EIB to give access, via fully cache coherent DMA (direct memory access), to both main memory and to other external data storage.
-To make the best of EIB, and to overlap computation and data transfer, each of the nine processing elements (PPE and SPEs) is equipped with a DMA engine.
-Since the SPE's load/store instructions can only access its own local scratchpad memory, each SPE entirely depends on DMAs to transfer data to and from the main memory and other SPEs' local memories.
-A DMA operation can transfer either a single block area of size up to 16KB or a list of 2 to 2048 such blocks.
-One of the major design decisions in the architecture of Cell is the use of DMAs as a central means of intra-chip data transfer, with a view to enabling maximal asynchrony and concurrency in data processing inside a chip.
+To achieve the high performance needed for mathematically intensive tasks—such as decoding/encoding MPEG streams; generating or transforming three-dimensional data; and undertaking Fourier analysis of data—the Cell processor marries the SPEs and the PPE via an EIB to give access, via fully cache-coherent DMA (direct memory access), to both main memory and external data storage.
+To make the best of EIB—and to overlap computation and data transfer—each of the nine processing elements (i.e., PPE and SPEs) is equipped with a DMA engine.
+Since the SPE's load/store instructions can access only its own local scratchpad memory, each SPE depends entirely on DMA to transfer data to and from main memory and other SPEs' local memories.
+A DMA operation can transfer one or more blocks: either a single block up to 16 KB in size, or a list of 2 to 2048 such blocks.
+A major design decision in the Cell's architecture is the use of DMA as a central means of intra-chip data transfer, with the goal of enabling maximal asynchrony and concurrency in data processing inside a chip.